shadow/oniontrace/README.md

  + `TraceFile`:String (default=`oniontrace.csv`) [Mode=`record`,`play`]
    The filename to write the trace when in `record` mode, or read a previously
    recorded trace when in `play` mode.

+ + `RunTime`:Integer (default=`0`) [Mode=`record`,`play`]
+   If positive, OnionTrace will stop running after the number of seconds
+   specified in this value.
+In `record` mode, this has the effect of recording
+   all circuits that are being tracked even if those circuits have not yet
+   been closed by Tor.